Kurdistan: Northern Kurdistan

 The incorporation into Turkey of the Kurdish-inhabited regions of eastern Anatolia was opposed by many Kurds, and has resulted in a long-running separatist conflict in which tens of thousands of lives have been lost.
-The region saw several major Kurdish rebellions, including the Koçgiri rebellion of 1920 under the Ottomans, then successive insurrections under the Turkish state, including the 1924 Sheikh Said rebellion, the Republic of Ararat in 1927, and the 1937 Dersim rebellion.
+The region saw several major Kurdish rebellions, including the Koçgiri rebellion of 1920 against the Grand National Assembly, then successive insurrections under the Turkish state, including the 1924 Sheikh Said rebellion, the Republic of Ararat in 1927, and the 1937 Dersim rebellion.
 All were forcefully put down by the authorities.
 The region was declared a closed military area from which foreigners were banned between 1925 and 1965.

 In an attempt to deny their existence, the Turkish government categorized Kurds as "Mountain Turks" until 1991.
 The words "Kurds", "Kurdistan", or "Kurdish" were officially banned by the Turkish government.
 Following the military coup of 1980, the Kurdish language was officially prohibited in public and private life.
 Many people who spoke, published, or sang in Kurdish were arrested and imprisoned.
 Throughout the 1990s and early 2000s, political parties that represented Kurdish interests were banned.

-In 1983, the Kurdish provinces were included in the a state of emergency region, which was placed under martial law in response to the activities of the militant separatist organization the Kurdistan Workers' Party (PKK).
+In 1983, the Kurdish provinces were included in the state of emergency region, which was placed under martial law in response to the activities of the militant separatist organization the Kurdistan Workers' Party (PKK).
 A guerrilla war took place through the 1980s and 1990s in which much of the countryside was evacuated, thousands of Kurdish villages were destroyed by the government, and numerous summary executions were carried out by both sides.
 Food embargoes were placed on Kurdish villages and towns.
 Tens of thousands were killed in the violence and hundreds of thousands were forced to leave their homes.

 Turkey has historically feared that a Kurdish state in Northern Iraq would encourage and support Kurdish separatists in the adjacent Turkish provinces, and have therefore historically strongly opposed Kurdish independence in Iraq.
 However, following the chaos in Iraq after the US invasion, Turkey has increasingly worked with the autonomous Kurdistan Regional Government.
 The word 'Kurdistan', whether written or spoken, can still lead to detention and prosecution in Turkey.
 Kurdistan has been characterized as an "international colony" by the scholar Ismail Besikci.